On the periodic structure of $C^1$ self-maps on the product of spheres of different dimensions: Remarks, applications and open questions

 \section{Remarks, applications and open questions}

 \begin{enumerate}

-\item A remarkable application of the results of this article is the study and characterization of the periodic structure of $C^1$ self-maps on Lie groups, since the homology of Lie groups satisfying some topological properties are the same of the product of spheres of different odd dimensions, due to Hopf's Theorem~(\emph{cf.}~\cite{kumpel}):
+\item An interesting application of the results of this article is the study and characterization of the periodic structure of $C^1$ self-maps on Lie groups, since the homology of Lie groups satisfying some topological properties are the same of the product of spheres of different odd dimensions, due to Hopf's Theorem~(\emph{cf.}~\cite{kumpel}):